trailofbits/testing-handbook/content/docs/languages/rust/10-security-overview.md

 Therefore, when security-testing Rust programs, it’s important to understand what is and what is not considered undefined behavior (UB).
 There is no sense in looking for double-free bugs in (safe) Rust, right?
 For the guarantees made by the Rust compiler, see the ["Behavior considered undefined"](https://doc.rust-lang.org/reference/behavior-considered-undefined.html) Rust Reference page.

 Another important Rust concept is [*safety*](https://doc.rust-lang.org/nomicon/safe-unsafe-meaning.html).
-A code is marked `unsafe` when it requires special scrutiny: it may produce undefined behavior if written poorly, and it is the developer’s responsibility (not the compiler’s) to ensure the code upholds some specific contract.
+Code is marked `unsafe` when it requires special scrutiny: it may produce undefined behavior if written poorly, and it is the developer’s responsibility (not the compiler’s) to ensure the code upholds some specific contract.

 {{< mermaid >}}
 flowchart LR